 the best course of action, as far as i can see, is to make the whole thing even more personal and scale it back a little. so that’s what i’m going to do.

-in plain language: for all intents and purposes, my music is now “mailing list only”, and the how/where to get cds page has been modified accordingly.
+in plain language: for all intents and purposes, my music is now “free mailing list only”, and the how/where to get CDs page has been edited to reflect that.

 and really, i think the occasional small moment of acknowledgment (i’m not asking for or expecting epic e-novels like the ones i write) is a pretty small price to pay for a lifetime of free music.